korningf/cso-git/README.md

 ```

-install pacman:
+## Installation

-From the gitbash shell run `install-pacman-git-bash.sh` for the initial setup.
+From a gitbash shell run `install-pacman-git-bash.sh` for the initial setup.

 This installs the binaries, and sets up a mirror of the MSYS2 git-sdk-64 repo.